axeon-software/StupidConsole/README.md

 #### All console outputs will then be replicated in a floating window.
 #### There's also a console input.

+## StupidConsole.GUI

-#### StupidConsole.GUI allow you to build custom debug window easily
+Allow you to build custom debug window easily :

 ```js
 var gui = new StupidConsole.Gui('myGui');